Skip to Main Content

 • Centre for Evidence-Based Rehabilitation: (2016b)

-• Introduction to Evidence-Based Practice: (Duke University Medical Center Library, 2016b)
+• EBP Tutorial: Module 1: Intro to EBP (Duke University Medical Center Library, 2019b)

-• This site is "a confidential online resource ... [facilitating] access and use of all the MOHO assessments and interventions that are supported for distribution through the University of Illinois at Chicago" (University of Illinois Board of Trustees, 2016a)
+• This site is "a confidential online resource ... [facilitating] access and use of all the MOHO assessments and interventions that are supported for distribution through the University of Illinois at Chicago."
+(University of Illinois Board of Trustees, 2024a)